nirajkharel/NotJustAChecklist/Attacking Android and iOS DeepLinks.md

 **What is a deeplink?**

 A deep link in mobile application is like a special link that takes you directly to a specific part of a mobile app instead of a website.
 This means you can easily switch between apps or go from a website to an app without having to click a lot of buttons.
-It makes it quicker and easier to find what you're looking for in the app
+It makes it quicker and easier to find what you're looking for in the app.

 ## Android
 Android usually have three type of deeplinks: